USDC Lending Rates Compared

 Biggest USDC Exchanges

-Binance is a top exchange in the world by total trading volume, measuring over $700M at the time of writing.
+Binance is a top exchange in the world by total trading volume, measuring over $700M as of February 2020.
 Binance is headquartered in Malta and is known for listing hundreds of different coins for trading.
 Binance has recently faced some regulatory scrutiny from US regulators.
 It recently shut down service for all US customers, and launched a Binance US exchange.
-USDC has large number of trading pairs on the platform, though it has to compete with several other stablecoins listed there, as well.
+USDC has a large number of trading pairs on the platform, though it has to compete with several other stablecoins listed as well.

 Number of USDC Trading Pairs: 31